Miriam Flynn — Team Minister

 Most recently, she served on Ministry & Personnel Committee for six years and then transitioned into chairing the Sabbatical Coordinating Team for two years.
 She responded to her sense of call by accepting the role of Council Chair in fall 2015.

-Outside of Harcourt, Lorraine is a Board/Executive member for the Volunteer Centre of Guelph/Wellington, and the Guelph Wellington Chapter of Stroke Recovery Canada.
+Outside of Harcourt, Lorraine has served as a Board/Executive member for the Volunteer Centre of Guelph/Wellington, and the Guelph Wellington Chapter of Stroke Recovery Canada.
 She also spends time in the rural area of her family roots, Owen Sound.